By Kelley Shannon

 Here are reminders and resources for complying with Texas transparency laws during the COVID-19 outbreak:

-We at the FOI Foundation are noticing some confusion among public officials about how to comply with the Open Meetings Act during a virtual meeting.
+We at the FOI Foundation noticed some confusion among public officials about how to comply with the Open Meetings Act during a virtual meeting.
 To answer questions, the Texas Attorney General’s Office has established an open meetings hotline at 1-888-672-6787 and this email: email@example.com.
 We encourage public officials to use these resources.

 Meanwhile, the Texas Department of Information Resources has issued this guide to help governments with technology issues as they comply with the Open Meetings Act.

-The public should also be aware that many governmental bodies, as allowed by a law that took effect in 2019, are sending “catastrophe notices” to the Texas Attorney General’s Office to suspend requirements of the Texas Public Information Act for a seven-day period if they are affected by a catastrophe.
-Texas governments of all sizes are currently sending notices, which must be published on the attorney general’s website.
+The public should also be aware that many governmental bodies, as allowed by a law that took effect in 2019, were sending “catastrophe notices” to the Texas Attorney General’s Office to suspend requirements of the Texas Public Information Act for a seven-day period because they were affected by the COVID-19 pandemic.
+Texas governments of all sizes were sending these catastrophe notices, which must be published on the attorney general’s website.
 A government can also file an extension notice for another seven-day period.
+Some governments abused the law and acted contrary to its original intent.
+Sen. Joan Huffman, author of the 2019 law, updated it in 2021 to clarify how it can be used.
 Here’s the link where you can see the notices: https://www.texasattorneygeneral.gov/open-government/governmental-bodies/catastrophe-notice/submitted-catastrophe-notices

 The Attorney General’s Office also has issued a reminder about how to calculate business days when responding to a Texas Public Information Act request.
 These business day calculation rules were in place before the COVID-19 emergency.

-This article was originally published in March 2020 and has been updated throughout the year with new developments.
+This article was originally published by the FOIFT in March 2020 and has been updated periodically with new developments.